1. General Information

 Registration is completed online.
 Registrations are accepted on a first come, first serve basis.

 Once your registration has been reviewed and the payment has been processed, you will receive a final confirmation email.
 Your child is not registered until you have received this camp confirmation.

 What should my child wear to camp?

-Each registered child will receive one (1) camp T-shirt per week as part of their tuition.
-All campers attending four- and five-day camps are required to wear the camp T-shirt to camp every day.
+Each registered child will receive two (2) camp t-shirt per week as part of their tuition.
+All campers attending four- and five-day camps are required to wear the camp t-shirt to camp every day.
 Additional shirts are available for sale for $10 each.
 Campers should wear shorts or jeans and comfortable closed toe shoes.
-All campers should also bring a sweater or a jacket as the museum tends to be chilly.
-Please note that campers may use materials like clay, glue, paint or may participate in outdoor activities so clothes can get dirty, wet, or messy.
+All campers should also bring a sweater or a jacket as the Museum tends to be chilly.
+Please note that campers may use materials like clay, glue or paint or may participate in outdoor activities so clothes can get dirty, wet or messy.

 Who can I contact with additional questions?

 Please contact our Reservations Team at email@example.com and 305-434-9564.
-For specific questions, contact Camp Manager Jahna Brooks and firstname.lastname@example.org.
+For specific questions, contact Director of Science Education Alec Warren at firstname.lastname@example.org.